Moscow: Education

 Moscow is one of the largest science centers in Russia.
 The headquarters of the Russian Academy of Sciences are located in Moscow as well as research and applied science institutions.
 The Kurchatov Institute, Russia's leading research and development institution in the fields of nuclear energy, where the first nuclear reactor in Europe was built, the Landau Institute for Theoretical Physics, Institute for Theoretical and Experimental Physics, Kapitza Institute for Physical Problems and Steklov Institute of Mathematics are all situated in Moscow.

 There are 452 libraries in the city, including 168 for children.
 The Russian State Library, founded in 1862, is the national library of Russia.
 The library is home to over 275 km of shelves and 42 million items, including over 17 million books and serial volumes, 13 million journals, 350,000 music scores and sound records, and 150,000 maps, making it the largest library in Russia and one of the largest in the world.
 Items in 247 languages account for 29% of the collection.

 The State Public Historical Library, founded in 1863, is the largest library specialising in Russian history.
-Its collection contains four million items in 112 languages (including 47 languages of the former USSR), mostly on Russian and world history, heraldry, numismatics, and the history of science.
+Its collection contains four million items in 112 languages, mostly on Russian and world history, heraldry, numismatics, and the history of science.

 In regard to primary and secondary education, in 2011, Clifford J. Levy of The New York Times wrote, "Moscow has some strong public schools, but the system as a whole is dispiriting, in part because it is being corroded by the corruption that is a post-Soviet scourge.
 Parents often pay bribes to get their children admitted to better public schools.
 There are additional payoffs for good grades."